 Q: Is Faith Baptist affordable for my family?

-A: Due to our debt-free facilities, Faith Baptist is able to provide the least expensive private school education in the San Fernando Valley.
+A: Due to our debt-free property and facilities, Faith Baptist is able to provide the least expensive private school education in the San Fernando Valley.
 Please visit the Tuition and Fees page for a complete list of tuition costs.
 Financial Assistance is available for families who qualify.
-Please visit the Affording Faith Baptist page for more information.
+Please visit the Payment Options and Financial Assistance page for more information.

 Q: Does my child have to wear a uniform?

 A: Yes, all students in grades K3-12 must wear the Faith Baptist approved uniform.
 Faith Baptist uses the Dennis Uniform Company as our official uniform distributor.
-Please check out the Dennis Uniform website to order uniform pieces, or visit the store located at 20920 Victory Blvd. in Woodland Hills.
+Please review the Dennis Uniform website to order uniform pieces, or visit the store located at 20920 Victory Blvd. in Woodland Hills.

 Q: How can my child be a student at Faith Baptist?